syncfusion-content/maui-docs/MAUI/ProgressBar/Range.md

 documentation: ug
 ---

-# Define Range in Xamarin ProgressBar (Progress Bar)
+# Define Range in .NET MAUI ProgressBar (Progress Bar)

 The Range represents the entire span of the progress bar and can be defined using the `Minimum` and `Maximum` properties.
 The default value of the range is 0 to 100.